VuToV-Mykola/longread-2-module2-introduction-to-css-practice-3/README.md

 - The color of the text in paragraphs of the list of list #009688
 - text color in list items #FFC107

 11. Add CSS rules for the hover effect on page links.Use the selectors of the descendant with classes in the .Class1 .Class2.

 ## When hover the link should change color:

 - Lear inside Page-Nav change color to #18ffff
 - Chit inside Club-List change color to #F57F17

 12. Add CSS rules for the effect of active links.When clicking the link should change color:

 - link inside Page-Nav change color to #212121
 - link inside club-List change color to #FF1744

+13. Add CSS rules for the reference focus effect.When navigating from the keyboard, the links should change color:

+- link inside Page-Nav change color to #18ffff
+- Link inside Club-List change color to #F57F17
+- Be sure to use the syntax of the selector listing!

 ![Опис зображення](./asset/planet-fatness.png)